SGpp/SGpp_Example_Application_CMake/README.md

 ### 4. Run cmake
 `cmake ..`

 This command will both configure the project as well as build SG++.
 As this compiles SG++ from scratch, this will take time!
 The unit tests, however, are switched off to save time.
+In this example, we build all modules of SG++ in order to demonstrate how to include the headers and link the libraries of all SG++ modules with your own application.
+Thus, you can reduce the compile time further by deactivating modules (see section below) that you do not need for your own project.

 Note that with this setup SG++ will only be built when the cmake command is called.
 Thus, if the SG++ submodule itself is set to another commit, the cmake command needs to be run again.